apache/openwhisk-deploy-kube/README.md

 You will use Helm to deploy OpenWhisk to your Kubernetes cluster.
 There are four deployment steps that are described in more detail below in the rest of this section.
 1. [Initial cluster setup](#initial-setup).
-You will label your Kubernetes worker nodes to indicate their intended usage by OpenWhisk.
+If you have provisioned a multi-node cluster, you should label the worker nodes to indicate their intended usage by OpenWhisk.
 2. [Customize the deployment](#customize-the-deployment).
 You will
 create a `mycluster.yaml` that specifies key facts about your Kubernetes cluster and the OpenWhisk configuration you wish to deploy.
+Predefined `mycluster.yaml` files for common flavors of Kubernetes clusters are provided in the [deploy](./deploy) directory.
 3. [Deploy OpenWhisk with Helm](#deploy-with-helm).
 You will use Helm and `mycluster.yaml` to deploy OpenWhisk to your Kubernetes cluster.
 4. [Configure the `wsk` CLI](#configure-the-wsk-cli).
 You need to